NickSuwyn/Archgen2/README.md

 The entity level variable are available in any entity template file (denoted by the <\_Entity_> tag).
 In entity template files, the variable *entity* represents the current entity in the iteration of file creation.
 While you can access entity information from the desc variable in any template file, you can only use the *entity* global variable in an entity template file.

 The last type, prop, was a true variable level in Archgen, but is no different from any other desc variable in Archgen2.
 This is because of the removal of the <\_forProp_> tag.
-However, you can still access props dynamically through JavaScript interpolation and/or the forProp() method on the A2 API.
+However, you can still access props dynamically through JavaScript interpolation and/or the forProp() function on the A2 API.

 <a name="ca3"/>